Streamer272/ipctl/README.md

 ```
 systemctl enable --now ipctl
 ```
+For those less familiar with `systemctl`, `--now` option starts the service automatically after enabling

 ### How does it work

 Every `interval` (located in config file) milliseconds, a request on `https://api.my-ip.io/ip.json` is made, finding out current IP address.
 If IP address has changed, `callback_file` will be called with `bash` (be sure to put `#!/usr/bin/bash` on the first line of your callback file).
 Here, new IP will be provided as environmental variable `IP` (in `python`, you can read this value with `os.getenv("IP")`).

 Mind that this service only runs if you are connected to the internet, so you don't have to worry about not having connection in your callback file.